 Layer 7 Persistence Synchronization

-Enable so that FortiWeb enforces session persistence between the master and secondary appliances at the application layer.
+Enable so that FortiWeb enforces session persistence between the master and slave appliances at the application layer.

 Note: This option is available only when the Mode is Active-Passive.